andzdroid/odin-quadtree/README.md

 The Quadtree struct requires some parameters:

-- MaxNodes - Each time an area is subdivided, 4 nodes are added.
+- MaxNodes - Each time an area is subdivided, 4 nodes are added. `(MaxNodes - 1)` should be a multiple of 4 (4 for each subdivision + 1 root node).
 - MaxEntries - The max number of entries you will add to the tree.
-- EntriesPerNode - The max number of entries that sit on a boundary line and cannot be moved into a subdivision.
 - MaxResults - The max number of results you want to fetch from queries.
 - T - this is the type of data you want to store with each entry.